Kalvar/ios-KRBeaconFinder/README.md

 }
 ```

-### If you wanna watch more ibeacons, you can use KRBeaconFinder.
+#### You can use KRBeaconFinder to find and monitor more different iBeacons.

 ``` objective-c
 #import "KRBeaconFinder.h"